roboseb/hearthstone-api/README.md

--maybe give no options to make this a cool, but brief project -Dom elements bounce to the beat like in mario, but cooler -hide either card art or text, randomly, but always cost
+-maybe give no options to make this a cool, but brief project -Dom elements bounce to the beat like in mario, but cooler -hide either card art or text, randomly, but always cost -cool fonts
+-animation for changing card set letter by letter